-The preparations for the project begin.
+Preparations for the project begin

-Information and training centre for renewable energies with small decentralised energy plants.
+Information and training centre for renewable energies with decentralised small energy plants.
 EDUREC – EDUCATION RENEWABLE ENERGY CENTER

-Another container transport in cooperation with our partner CVJM Rödinghausen is being prepared.
+Another container transport in cooperation with our partner CVJM Rödinghausen is being prepared

 Dr. Ladipoh and N.Hoffmann travel to Sierra Leone in January.

 Engagement Global (bengo/BMZ) approves an initial project application for €50,000 for the EDUREC project.
-We have to raise 12500,00€ ourselves.
+We have to pay 12500.00€ ourselves.

 This post is also available in: Deutsch